vrijraj/devfest-website-2023/README.md

 1. Update meta tags, Google Analytics and other info in `public/index.html` file.
 1. For the production: `npm run build` and then one dir will be created dist

+## Deployment on Firebase
+1. Install required tools for performing Firebase deployment
+    - Install Firebase CLI: `npm i -g firebase-tools`
+1. Login into Firebase CLI using the following command -  `firebase login`
+1. Open Terminal/CMD/Powershell in the root directory of your clone of the aura-admin repository.
+1. Now type `firebase login` command in your Terminal/CMD/Powershell
+1. Update the `Firebase Project ID` in `.firebasesrc` file.
+This value should match the project ID in your Project Settings of the Firebase project you created in the previous section.
+1. Go to the Firebase Console Dashboard and Click on Hosting in the left navigation.
+1. Click on Get Started
+1. Click through all steps till you’re taken to the Hosting page in the console.
+1. You’ll be provided with a ready domain with your project ID.
+It should look like - `<project-id>.web.app or <project-id>.firebaseapp.com`
+1. Copy the sub-domain name of the URL provided.
+In this case, it will be the project ID.
+However, to be precise, you have to copy the part before .web.aap or .firebaseapp.com.
+This is your Site ID
+1. Update `Firebase.json` file, set the site key to Site ID
+    ```js
+        {
+            "hosting": {
+                "site":"Your_Firebase_Hosting_id",
+                "public": "dist",
+                "rewrites": [ {
+                    "source": "**",
+                    "destination": "/index.html"
+                } ],
+                "ignore": [
+                    "firebase.json",
+                    "**/.*",
+                    "**/node_modules/**"
+                ]
+            }
+        }
+    ```
+1. In your terminal at the root directory of the project,  build and deploy using the following command
+    - `firebase deploy`

 ## Features
 | Feature | Description |
 |---|---|